Menu Close

 Calories: 147kcalCarbohydrates: 11gProtein: 8gFat: 8gSaturated Fat: 5gPolyunsaturated Fat: 0.3gMonounsaturated Fat: 2gCholesterol: 29mgSodium: 93mgPotassium: 366mgSugar: 12gVitamin A: 395IUCalcium: 300mgIron: 0.001mg

-Did You Make This Recipe?Please leave a rating and comment below!
+Did You Make This Recipe?Please leave a rating and comment below, let us know what you loved about it!

 This post may contain affiliate links.
-As an Amazon Associate I may earn from qualifying purchases, at no additional cost to you.
-Thank you for supporting the brands that support The Herbeevore and our beehives!
+I may earn from qualifying purchases from affiliate programs, at no additional cost to you.
+Please read our privacy policy for more information.

 Posted in American, Gluten Free, High Protein, Italian, Keto / Low Carb, Low Sodium, Make Ahead, Nut Free, Oil Free, The Herbeevore Recipes, Vegetarian Recipes